 In 1992 the name was officially changed to The Bible League of Canada, however in 2012 under the leadership of Paul Richardson the organization is now known as Bible League Canada.
-In 1994, offices were moved to their present location in Burlington, Ontario.
+In 1994, offices were moved to Burlington, Ontario.

 Rev. David Tigchelaar served as the Executive Director from 1997-2006, followed by ***** Kranendonk.
 Paul Richardson succeeded him in 2010 and is the current serving President.

 “Thank you for your partnership.
 Thank you for sharing in these current events.
-Thank you for helping make it possible to impact these nations with the transformational grace and power of God,” says Paul.
+Thank you for helping make it possible to impact these nations with the transformational grace and power of God,” Paul Richardson says.